-17 Slang Food Terms You'll Only Hear in the South
+17 Food Terms You'll Only Hear in the South

 The South is known for its rich culture, influential music scene, warm hospitality, and, of course, delicious food.
-From Po'boys to possum pies, the southern states have outdone themselves with providing many lip-smackingly good dishes with some names that are just as equally unique.
+From Po'boys to possum pies, the Southern states have outdone themselves by providing many lip-smackingly good dishes with some names that are just as equally unique.

 If you ever wondered what a "potlikker" actually was or where "hummingbird cake" got its name from, then read ahead.

 Here are 17 slang food terms you'll only ever hear in the South.
 And for more, check out these 15 Classic American Desserts That Deserve a Comeback.

 Chitlins, which are sometimes referred to as chitterlings, are a special staple in American soul food cooking.
 Made typically from hog intestines, chitlins are stewed for hours, battered, then fried, and they're usually served with apple cider vinegar and hot sauce.

 Besides being a popular dish in the Southern U.S., chitlins are also a delicacy served worldwide and can be found in many Spanish, Asian, French, Jamaican, and Latin American kitchens.
 It is said that chitlins date all the way back to Medieval times when this food was commonly eaten by the very poor.

 Potlikker, sometimes spelled "pot liquor", refers to the water that is left behind in the pot after boiling greens or beans.
 It contains important vitamins and minerals such as vitamin C, vitamin K, and iron.
 So instead of dumping out your water after boiling mustard greens, you may want to think again.
 In lieu of discarding, just season the liquid with a little salt and pepper, add a bit of smoked turkey or pork, and voila, you will have a quick and delicious meal with hardly any prep time.